BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/1_introduction.rst

 Social Determinants of Health
 -----------------------------
-Social Determinants of Health (SDoH) are considered an important area of data involved in the process of providing referrals.
-What constitutes Social
-Determinants of Health are broad.
-For the BSeR FHIR IG, collection is limited to employment status, education level, and general demographic information such as race and ethnicity.
+Social Determinants of Health (SDoH) are an important area of data collection, and may be included as part of the referral process to support both program elibility as well as public health needs.
+What constitutes Social Determinants of Health are broad generally, though for the BSeR FHIR IG, collection is limited to employment status, education level, and general demographic information such as race and ethnicity.

 ** TODO: ADD IN A BLURB TO EXPLAIN SDOH DATA COLLECTION FOR THE CDC NEEDS HERE **

-In healthcare workflows, handling standardized SDoH data is an active area of development.
-In the U.S., this is tied heavily with the US Core Data for
+In the U.S., standardizing SDoH data with FHIR is an active area of development.
+This is tied heavily with the US Core Data for
-Interoperability (USCDI) requirements.
-For additional information, please see the profile alignment section of this document related to the Gravity SDoH for Clinical
-Care Implementation Guide.
+Interoperability (USCDI) requirements, which in turn.
+For additional information, please see the standards alignment section of this document, which includes discussion of U.S. Core as well as the Gravity SDoH for Clinical Care FHIR Implementation Guide.